 Inside, the Jaguar I-Pace has been designed to be a luxurious experience that you’d expect from a car as expensive as this.
 Plus, like most electric cars it comes with a 10-inch infotainment system instead of the usual dials and buttons you’d expect to find on the dash.
 Thankfully, Jaguar hasn’t gone so far as to remove all the buttons, meaning you should still be able to use things without having to take your eyes off the road.

-There’s also an optional panoramic glass roof, should you prefer to be able to fill the cabin with natural light during your trips, and some extra ‘hidden space’ underneath the center console controls.
+The I-Pace also optional panoramic glass roof, should you prefer to be able to fill the cabin with natural light during your trips, and some extra ‘hidden space’ underneath the center console controls.
 That looks like the perfect place to store your phone.

-The Jaguar I-Pace also has a number of extra features, including the ability to recognize drivers from their individual key fob, and adjust the internal settings accordingly.
+A number of extra features are also included, including the ability to recognize drivers from their individual key fob, and adjust the internal settings accordingly.
 The car is also compatible with both Android Auto and Apple CarPlay, as any good hi-tech car should be.

 The Jaguar I-Pace also has a heat pump which can harvest heat from the outside air and the car’s electronics.
 That heat is then transferred into the cabin, reducing your need to waste power on the heater.